 - What do you bring to the table?

-- Support your claims to information given in your CV/Resume
+- Support your claims with evidence and link it to information in your CV/Resume

-- Remember that this is the fundamental question.
+- Remember that this is the fundamental question; why should they hire you?

-- Restate you looking forward to an introductory meeting or call
+- State that you are looking forward to an introductory meeting or call.

-- Provide your contact details (email and phone number)
+- Provide your contact details here again (email and phone number).

-- Indicate what is the best way to reach you
+- Indicate the best way to reach you.

 - Say thanks